Sandwich1699975/NetCheck/README.md

 I devleoped this on an arm based Mac and it also works fine.
 If you can run Docker you're probably fine

 - Software
-    - [Install `docker / docker compose`](https://docs.docker.com/compose/install/) if you haven't got it already. **If using raspberry pi** follow [theses official instructions](https://docs.docker.com/engine/install/debian/) and skip the Docker Desktop instruction just below
+    - [Install `docker / docker compose`](https://docs.docker.com/compose/install/) if you haven't got it already. **If using raspberry pi** follow [these official instructions](https://docs.docker.com/engine/install/debian/) and skip the Docker Desktop instruction just below
     - If you are using **Docker Desktop**, make sure `Docker-Desktop` is set to automatically open as a startup app if you plan to have this run automatically.
 I mean the entire app as well, not just the engine and container services.